 I felt, albeit mistakenly:

 - Guilty for not being busy all the time

 - That I was doing something wrong because I thought life was meant to be busy

-- I wasn’t important because important people are always busy!
+- I wasn’t important because important people are always busy, aren’t they?!

-Knocking things off my diary and all the other little things I did to free up my time wasn’t about not being busy, or popular, or needed, or luxury.
+Knocking things off my diary and all the other little things I did to free up my time, wasn’t about not being busy, popular, valued or luxury.
 It was just about managing my time better.

 I was still getting all the things done that I needed to do.
 I even found I had more time for the things that I wanted to do.

 When I cleared my calendar, there were many benefits.

 - I felt better.
 I felt less stressed and over-stretched.

 - I had more wiggle room in case things went wrong.